isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong> is
-a group of herpetology enthusiasts based in Singapore.
-HSS's booth will have a variety of reptile specimens and posters, along with herp-themed figurines &amp; toys.
-Furthermore, we will also be selling our merchandise (stickers, pins, and posters) at the booth.</p>
+a group of herpetology enthusiasts based in Singapore.This booth showcases wet and dry specimens of some local herpetofauna, informative posters, figurines, scientific models, and photos and videos taken by members.
+Look forward to exciting merchandise, including stickers, pins, T-shirts, posters, and the "A Field Guide to the Reptiles and Amphibians of Singapore" book.</p>
 </td>
 </tr>
 <tr>